rnowling/rnowling.github.io/_posts/2025-11-01-home-sensor-network.md

 end
 ```

-The service guesses the data types, converts the payload into JSON, and adds a timestamp for when the data were recieved
+The service guesses the data types, converts the payload into JSON, and adds a timestamp for when the data were received
 since the MCUs don't have real-time clocks:

 ```json